Two new medications for cardiovascular disease may be life-changing.

 Enalapril is an angiotensin-converting enzyme (ACE) inhibitor.
 It helps widen blood vessels and increase blood flow.
 LCZ696 is an ACE inhibitor combined with a second blood-pressure-lowering drug.

-“2015 should be exciting,” wrote Dr. Nissen.
-“The introduction of PCSK9 inhibitors and LCZ696 will offer patients innovative new therapeutic options, both of which are long-overdue breakthrough therapies that will change the practice of medicine.”
+“The introduction of PCSK9 inhibitors and LCZ696 offers patients innovative new therapeutic options, both of which are long-overdue breakthrough therapies that will change the practice of medicine,” says Dr. Nissen.